-Drug products: Medicines, including marketed human and veterinary prescription finished dosage medications, in-process/intermediate/bulk materials, drug product samples, clinical trial materials, over-the-counter products (OTC).
+Drug products: Medicines, including marketed human and veterinary prescription finished dosage medications, in-process/ intermediate/bulk materials, drug product samples, clinical trial materials, over-the-counter products (OTC).

-General Information / (1079) Good Storage and Distribution Practices 245
+June 2013 / USP on Compounding General Information / (1079) Good Storage and Distribution Practices 245

 End user: The patient as well as the healthcare provider administering the drug product to the patient.
 Environmental Management System: A management system that allows for the identification of quality critical environmental aspects (such as temperature, humidity, and/or other environmental factors) for the drug product and ensures that adequate processes to maintain that environment are in place.